openpolitics/manifesto/economy.md

 All private companies who receive public money must be subject to the same transparency requirements as governments when it comes to the goods and services they deliver[^2].

+Any government contract that can only be successfully managed by another nation state or a private firm with majority state ownership should be retained, developed, administered and controlled by the UK government, until such a time as a viable private alternative becomes available.

+Any government contract that has been successfully tendered can be put on hiatus if it is found that the successful firm has become majority or wholly state owned.
+This will run until the either: 1) the firm returns to majority private ownership, 2) the tenure of the contract elapses.
+Should the contract elapse the government has the right to re-tender the asset.

+At completion of a government contract, should the asset be in proper working order to be sold to the private sector, the UK government must never knowingly undersell the asset.
+If an asset is sold undervalued the government minister responsible should be held accountable on condition of treason for knowingly betraying one's country.
+We believe that selling our nations assets at below market value is to steal from all of us and requires a severe punishment.

 ## Public Sector

 In order to stimulate adoption of the living wage, and act as a good example, all public sector organisations and [National Infrastructure Organisations](infrastructure.html) will be required to pay employees at least a living wage.